How to Edit Photos for Real Estate: Tips for Perfect Listings

 - Texture maintenance

-- Natural contrast levels
+- Natural contrast levels.

 The success of HDR processing depends on subtle application and careful attention to detail.
 Professional editors focus on creating results that showcase the property's features while avoiding the artificial appearance common in over-processed HDR images.